Application Activity Report in Azure AD

 What is the Need for Monitoring Activities in Microsoft 365?

 As an admin, it is necessary to check user activities on a regular basis.
 M365 auditing makes this simple.
-However, most admins prefer PowerShell scripts over Audit logs due to its efficiency.
-As most attackers these days target sign-in activities to intrude into your organization, it is necessary to invest in user activities reports such as login history and last logon time to keep things on the right track.
+However, most admins prefer PowerShell scripts for auditing over Audit logs due to its efficiency.
+As most attackers these days target sign-in activities to intrude into your organization, it is necessary to monitor user activities reports such as login history and last logon time to keep things on the right track.
 To ease these monitoring processes, admins may go for Azure AD applications.
 As same as the user activity is taken into account, Azure AD application activity is also another factor to consider.

 Azure AD Application Activity Report – An Overview